Mystery-Coder/go-stoic-quotes/README.md

 ## Features

--   **Daily dose of Stoicism** – Get quotes from Marcus Aurelius, Seneca, Epictetus, and other Stoics.
+-   **Daily dose of Stoicism** – Get quotes from Marcus Aurelius, Seneca, Epictetus, and Frank Herbert's quotes from throughout the Dune saga.
 -   **SVG output** – Perfect for embedding in GitHub READMEs, personal dashboards, or blogs.
 -   **Customizable themes** – Choose from predefined color schemes.
 -   **Random theme support** – Use `theme=random` to get a different look each time.